naryou/BIO302_Group-Project-A/assembly/Genome assembly using Shasta.md

 ## Background

 Shasta is a de novo assembler for long reads, optimized for Oxford Nanopore (ONT) reads.
-You find the paper describing Shasta [here](https://www.nature.com/articles/s41587-020-0503-6) and the GitHub repository [here](https://github.com/paoloshasta/shasta).
+You can find the paper describing Shasta [here](https://www.nature.com/articles/s41587-020-0503-6) and the GitHub repository [here](https://github.com/paoloshasta/shasta).

 ## Running Shasta on Galaxy